-We are heading into the spring with wetter-than-normal soils and a healthy snowpack, and the latest guidance shows that several rivers and streams are running higher than normal.
+We are heading into the spring with wetter-than-normal soils, a healthy snowpack and latest guidance shows that several rivers and streams are running higher than normal.

 The latest 2020 (NOAA) Winter Outlook suggests that odds favor a normal to wetter-than-normal February through April across much of the Upper Missouri River basin, with higher odds farther north.
-We are also expecting cooler-than-normal temperatures as we head farther north, which could hold on to the snowpack longer into the spring.
+We are also expecting cooler-than-normal temperatures as we head further north, which could hold onto the snowpack longer into the spring.
 This increases the chances for a sudden and high-impact thaw in the spring.